Call now for a FREE Consultation

 You’ve Received A Notice Of Intended Prosecution

-Receiving a notice of intended prosecution might send you into a panic.
-However, the most important thing is to stay calm and deal with the situation at hand.
+Receiving a notice of intended prosecution can be a daunting experience for any motorist.
+However, the most important thing is to stay calm and deal with the situation within the designated time frame.

 If you’re unsure of the best way to respond to a notice of prosecution, we’d always recommend seeking expert legal advice from a solicitor who specialises in motoring offences.
-They will work with you to find the right way forward for your individual case.
+They will work with you to identify the most appropriate steps for your individual case.

 Click here to contact us today and have a friendly chat with one of our specialist motoring offence solicitors

-A notice of intended prosecution sometimes referred to as a NIP, provides formal notice to a possible defendant that they may be prosecuted for a driving offence.
+A notice of intended prosecution sometimes referred to as a NIP or Section 172 notice, provides formal notice to a possible defendant that they may be prosecuted for a driving offence.
 This notice is issued by the police soon after the alleged offence has been committed.

 The purpose of a NIP is to give the driver or registered keeper of the vehicle sufficient notice that prosecution is being considered for the offence.
 At this point, the offence should still be fresh in the driver’s mind, and the registered keeper should be able to remember who was driving the vehicle on the date and time in question.

-If the details of the driver at the time of the alleged offence are not known, the notice of intended prosecution will contain a section 172 request to provide the driver’s details.
-Filling in this section 172 request does not mean that you are admitting to the alleged driving offence, only that you are admitting to driving the vehicle at the time.
+The notice of intended prosecution requires you to nominate/provide details of the driver at the time of the offence.
+Filling in this section 172 request does not mean that you are admitting guilt to the alleged driving offence, only that you are admitting to driving the vehicle at the time/date of the alleged offence.
+You will still be granted to opportunity to enter a plea of guilty or not guilty at a later date.

 Receiving a notice of intended prosecution does not mean that you will definitely face prosecution, or that you will need to attend court.
-However, it does act as a warning that you may be prosecuted for the alleged offence.
+It simply acts as a warning that you may be prosecuted for the alleged offence or an opportunity to nominate the correct motorist responsible.

 What Driving Offences Require A Notice Of Intended Prosecution?

 A notice of intended prosecution can be served for a range of driving offences, ranging from speeding to careless driving.
-Motoring offences which may lead to a NIP being served include:
+Motoring offences which may lead to a NIP being served include but are not limited to :

 • Exceeding the speed limit